Water supply and sanitation in Rwanda: Development of the water sector

-From 1990–1993 the country was engulfed in a Civil War, followed by a massive Genocide in 1994.
+From 1990 to 1993 the country was engulfed in a Civil War, followed by a massive Genocide in 1994.
 The government has set itself the target to achieve universal access to water supply and sanitation by 2018.
 As described below, the water sector followed a different development pattern in rural and urban areas.

 Rural areas

 From 1950 to 1984 water in rural areas was provided free of charge to beneficiaries and infrastructure was owned by the national government.
 Beginning in 1984 the responsibility for rural service provision was transferred to communities.
 In 1987 a decree (Arrêté Présidentiel n°291/11 du 15 mai 1987) transferred ownership of rural water infrastructure to districts, well before the government enacted a comprehensive decentralization policy.
 Reconstruction activities after the 1994 genocide initially did not achieve a large increase in water supply and sanitation coverage, nor was there a sustainable management model for water systems in rural areas.
 Many users did not pay for water, some collected funds were mismanaged, and voluntary members of water committees in charge of operating and maintaining systems were often poorly motivated.
 As a result, about half of rural water schemes did not function in 2004 according to an extensive field survey.
 The adoption of a new sector policy based on a demand driven approach in 1997 did not change the situation much.

 In 2000 the government began a process of decentralization, giving the country's 30 districts more revenues and decision-making authority.
 Districts, which were already nominally the owners of rural water infrastructure, now began to develop their capacity to plan and execute infrastructure projects.

 In 2002 local government in the Northern Byumba Province, inspired by similar experiences in neighboring Uganda, contracted out service provision to the local private sector in a form of public-private partnership.
 Following that local experience, the government eventually abandoned its policy of community management and decided in 2004 to promote local public-private partnerships following the "Byumba model".
 With the backing up of the national government, districts thus competitively bid out and signed contracts with private service providers throughout the country.
 In 2007, 140 rural piped water systems (25% of the total) were managed through public-private partnerships.
 Investments in rural water supply increased substantially since 2002, leading to an increase in access to water supply in rural areas from 57% in 2005 to 71% in 2007 according to government figures.